Bellum Jugurthinum: Chapters 17–19

-Chapters 20 - 40
+Chapters 20–40

-Encouraged by Rome's favorable intervention, Jugurtha, in 113 B.C.E., resumed hostilities against Adherbal, who was determined to seize his kingdom in order to unify Numidia.
-The armies of the two clashed near Cirta, and victory again came to the forces of Jugurtha: Adherbal was forced to retreat within the walls of Cirta, where the Italic negotiatores organized resistance to the siege.
-Having learned of the battle, the senate sends ambassadors to Numidia, but Jugurtha, appealing to the jus gentium, succeeds in thwarting their presence, and preventing them from speaking to Adherbal; he then devotes himself to the careful organization of the siege, making use of all his strategic gifts.
-Adherbal, meanwhile, sends a request for help to the senate, which sends a new ambassadorship to Numidia, led by Marcus Aemilius Scaurus.
-The elderly senator attempts to force Jugurtha to cease hostilities, but the Numidian refuses to obey.
-Adherbal, then, urged on by the Italic negotiatores themselves, decides to surrender the city provided he and all other inhabitants have their lives saved; Jugurtha accepts the bargain, but, seizing Cirta, he tortures and kills Adherbal, and massacres all the adult citizens, both Numidian and Italic.
+Encouraged by Rome's favorable intervention, Jugurtha, in 113 BCE, resumed hostilities against Adherbal, who was determined to seize his kingdom to unify Numidia.
+The armies of the two clashed near Cirta, and victory again came to the forces of Jugurtha.
+Adherbal was forced to retreat within the walls of Cirta, where the Italian negotiatores organized resistance to the siege.
+Having learned of the battle, the Roman Senate sent ambassadors to Numidia, but Jugurtha, appealing to the jus gentium, succeeded in thwarting their presence and prevented them from speaking to Adherbal.
+He then devoted himself to the careful organization of the siege, making use of all his strategic gifts.
+Adherbal, meanwhile, sent a request for help to the senate, which sent a new diplomatic mission to Numidia, led by Marcus Aemilius Scaurus.
+The elderly senator attempted to force Jugurtha to cease hostilities, but the Numidian refused to obey.
+Adherbal, then, urged on by the negotiatores themselves, decided to surrender the city provided he and all other inhabitants had their lives saved.
+Jugurtha accepted the offer, but, upon seizing Cirta, he tortured and killed Adherbal, and massacred all the adult citizens within the city.